semantic-systems/text-to-SHACL/resources/requirements_decomposition/kindergeld.md

     - is looking for work (YELLOW: legal definition must be resolved elsewhere)  OR
     - is involuntarily unemployed (YELLOW: legal definition must be resolved elsewher.
 Here, simplified to "unemployed" because only involuntarily unemployed individuals are considered "unemployed" by the Federal Employment Agency [1]) OR
     - can derive their right to freedom of movement from a family member (YELLOW: under what conditions the derivative right exists must be inferred or explained) OR
-    - has sufficient means of subsistence AND adequate health insurance cover (RED: ambiguous qualifiers "sufficient" and "adequate", possibly discretionary decision) OR
+    - has sufficient means of subsistence AND adequate health insurance cover (YELLOW: definition of sufficient and adequate in a legal sense must be inferred or explained) OR
     - has acquired a permanent right of residence (YELLOW: prerequisites for permanent right of residence must be inferred or explained, see definition at [2]).
 6. User has at least one child that is an EEA/Swiss resident OR ordinarily resides in an EEA/Swiss member state (YELLOW: "residence" and "ordinary residence" must be inferred or explained)
 7. User is possibly entitled if the child lives in a household in an EEA/Swiss member state, but they or the other parent are subject to unlimited income tax liability in Germany OR are assessed as such.
 (RED: ambiguous qualifier "possibly")